eelbaz/ollama-lmstudio-bridge/README.md

 # Ollama LM Studio Bridge
 Use your Ollama managed models with LM Studio!

-A cli utility scrip that fixes and enables LM Studio to use your Ollama models by creating the necessary symbolic links between Ollama's model storage and LM Studio's expected format.
+A cli utility script that fixes and enables LM Studio to use your Ollama models by creating the necessary symbolic links between Ollama's model storage and LM Studio's expected format.

 ## Prerequisites